RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2021-01-08-newsletter.md

 made their research open and other experts sharing their experiences, promoting best practices and discussing the challenges they are facing:
     - 18th January 2021 [Reproducibility in Practice](https://www.eventbrite.co.uk/e/open-research-conversation-reproducibility-in-practice-tickets-123726442119): a discussion on the importance of reproducibility and the challenges faced when attempting to reproduce others' research with Tom Stafford & Anna Krystalli
 * ARCHER2 are providing [training courses](https://www.archer2.ac.uk/training/#upcoming-training) throughout January which are free to academics and researchers.
+* [CSV Conference](https://csvconf.com/) is a community conference for data makers everywhere that features stories about data sharing and data analysis from science, journalism, government, and open source.

 #### SORSE